Black Panther Party: Women and womanism

-Henceforth, the Party newspaper portrayed women as intelligent political revolutionaries, exemplified by members such as Kathleen Cleaver, Angela Davis and Erika Huggins.
+Henceforth, the party newspaper portrayed women as intelligent political revolutionaries, exemplified by members such as Kathleen Cleaver, Angela Davis and Erika Huggins.
 The Black Panther Party newspaper often showed women as active participants in the armed self-defense movement, picturing them with children and guns as protectors of home, family and community.

 Police killed or incarcerated many male leaders, but female Panthers were less targeted for much of the 1960s and 1970s.
 By 1968, women made up two-thirds of the party, while many male members were out of duty.
 In the absence of much of the original male leadership, women moved into all parts of the organization.
 Roles included leadership positions, implementing community programs, and uplifting the black community.
-Women in the group called attention to sexism within the Party, and worked to make changes from within.
+Women in the group called attention to sexism within the party and worked to make changes from within.

-From 1968 to the end of its publication in 1982, the head editors of the Black Panther Party newspaper were all women.
-In 1970, approximately 40% to 70% of Party members were women, and several chapters, like the Des Moines, Iowa, and New Haven, Connecticut, were headed by women.
+From 1968 to the end of its publication in 1982, the head editors of the Black Panther Party newspaper were all women, including JoNina Abron, its final editor.
+In 1970, approximately 40% to 70% of Party members were women, and several chapters, like the Des Moines, Iowa, and New Haven, Connecticut, chapters were headed by women.

-During the 1970s, recognizing the limited access poor women had to abortion, the Party officially supported women's reproductive rights, including abortion.
-That same year, the Party condemned and opposed prostitution.
+During the 1970s, recognizing the limited access poor women had to abortion, the party officially supported women's reproductive rights, including abortion.
+That same year, the party condemned and opposed prostitution.

 Many women Panthers began to demand childcare to be able to fully participate in the organization.
-The Party responded by establishing on-site child development centers in multiple US chapters.
-"Childcare became largely a group activity", with children raised collectively, in accord with the Panther's commitment to collectivism and the African-American extended-family tradition.
+The party responded by establishing on-site child development centers in multiple US chapters.
+"Childcare became largely a group activity", with children raised collectively, in accord with the Panther's commitment to collectivism and the African American extended-family tradition.
 Childcare allowed women Panthers to embrace motherhood while fully participating in Party activism.

-The Party experienced significant problems in several chapters with sexism and gender oppression, particularly in the Oakland chapter where cases of sexual harassment and gender conflict were common.
+The party experienced significant problems in several chapters with sexism and gender oppression, particularly in the Oakland chapter where cases of sexual harassment and gender conflict were common.
 When Oakland Panthers arrived to bolster the New York City Panther chapter after 21 New York leaders were incarcerated, they displayed such chauvinistic attitudes towards New York Panther women that they had to be fended off at gunpoint.
 Some Party leaders thought the fight for gender equality was a threat to men and a distraction from the struggle for racial equality.

 In response, the Chicago and New York chapters, among others, established equal gender rights as a priority and tried to eradicate sexist attitudes.